Dear Parish Faithful & Friends in Christ,

 - Clearly everyone is back to normal time and routines – work, school, etc. – that may have been temporarily interrupted during Holy Week and Pascha.
 “Life goes on,” according to a limp cliché, and we may still be catching up with some unfinished business.

 - The Paschal/Pentecostal Season does not have the unique services that characterize Great Lent, Holy Week and Pascha.
-The one exception, the services of Bright Week, are not well-attended.
+The one exception, the services of Bright Week, have not well-attended and are therefore no longer scheduled.

 Perhaps we need to probe just what each and every one of us means by the term “Pascha.”
 It is the Greek form of the Hebrew word for Passover.
 Pascha, therefore, is: